Online MS in Data Science Curriculum Overview

 This course will focus on agents that must learn, plan, and act in complex, non-deterministic environments.
 We will cover the main theory and approaches of reinforcement learning (RL), along with common software libraries and packages used to implement and test RL algorithms.
 The course is a graduate seminar with assigned readings and discussions.
 The content of the course will be guided in part by the interests of the students.
 It will cover at least the first several chapters of the course textbook.
 Beyond that, we will move to more advanced and recent readings from the field (e.g., transfer learning and deep RL) with an aim towards focusing on the practical successes and challenges relating to reinforcement learning.

 A course in mathematical data science with an emphasis on theory.
 The course will also highlight important applications and students will have the opportunity to program some standard algorithms.
-The topics to be covered include principle component analysis, algorithms in numerical linear algebra, unsupervised clustering and density methods, nearest neighbor classifiers, supervised methods such as support vector machines and neural networks, and spectral graph theory, with applications in areas like image processing and network analysis.
+The topics to be covered include principal component analysis, algorithms in numerical linear algebra, unsupervised clustering and density methods, nearest neighbor classifiers, supervised methods such as support vector machines and neural networks, and spectral graph theory, with applications in areas like image processing and network analysis.

-“Big Data” deals with techniques for collecting, processing, analyzing, and acting on data at internet scale: unprecedented speed, scale, and complexity.
+“Big data” deals with techniques for collecting, processing, analyzing, and acting on data at internet scale: unprecedented speed, scale, and complexity.
 This course introduces the latest techniques and infrastructures developed for big data including parallel and distributed database systems, map-reduce infrastructures, scalable platforms for complex data types, stream processing systems, and cloud-based computing.
 You’ll learn to apply common statistical and machine learning techniques to large data sets.
-Course content will be a blend of theory, algorithms and practical, hands-on work.
+Course content will be a blend of theory, algorithms, and practical, hands-on work.

 A two-course, hands-on, and project-based culmination to the program, in which students apply data science and analytic principles to the solution of a real-world problem.
 In the first course, students will perform requirements analysis, review available data sources, and propose a solution strategy to the problem, beginning their analysis.
 The second course completes the analysis process, culminating in a final report summarizing data gathered, analytic results, lessons learned, and opportunities for future study.